It's FIGHT SCENE FRIDAY, y'all

-What is your favorite One Piece fight?
-What is your favorite part of early One Piece?
+What is your favorite Black Clover fight?
 Let me know in the comments!

 Daniel Dockery is a Senior Staff Writer for Crunchyroll.
 Follow him on Twitter!